-In domestic arbitration, during the course of proceedings, courts and arbitral tribunals have alternative jurisdiction to grant precautionary and interim measures, as well as to ascertain factual circumstances.
-The State courts have exclusive jurisdiction for these types of relief prior to the commencement of the arbitration proceedings and they may also intervene if the measures taken by the tribunal are not complied with by one of the parties (article 585 CPC).
+In domestic arbitration, the arbitral tribunal is empowered to grant preliminary or interim relief during the course of the proceedings.
+The state courts may intervene if the measures taken by the tribunal are not complied with by one of the parties (article 585 CPC).

 The arbitral tribunal in an international dispute may grant interim or conservatory measures, absent contrary provisions in the arbitration agreement.
-If the concerned party resists said measures granted by the tribunal, the latter may seek assistance of the competent State court.
+If the concerned party resists said measures granted by the tribunal, the latter may seek assistance of the competent state court.
 Awarding such measures may be subject to the court's own assessment on the appropriateness of the measure and, potentially, to payment of an appropriate security (article 1.117 CPC).